How Cultured Chicken is Made

 • Requires manual handling and skilled labor ($50-150/hour fully loaded)

-• Consumes high-quality media (often pharma-grade at $5-20/L)
+• Consumes high-quality media (often pharma-grade at $5-20/L, though many companies now use food-grade)

 Step 3: Production Bioreactors